tdveale/TissueWeightedMean/noddi_data/Preprocessing.md

 ## Create ROIs using IIT template

 The principal of tissue weighted average measures apply to a range of ROI measures (i.e. FreeSurfer cortical ROIs, white matter tracts and white matter regions).
-Here we will use white matter fibre bundle ROIs from the IIT human brain atlas (LINK HERE) to create basic regional measurements for calculating tissue weighted averages.
+Here we will use white matter fibre bundle ROIs from the IIT human brain atlas [https://www.nitrc.org/projects/iit/] to create basic regional measurements for calculating tissue weighted averages.

-INSERT INFO ON ACCESS AND DOWNLOADING NECESSARY FILES FROM IIT https://www.nitrc.org/projects/iit/

 The IIT template provides track densities from whole brain tractogram and segmented using RecoBundles (Neuroimage 2018;170:283-295).
 A selection of major fibre bundles were thresholded manually after visualisation of track densities and binarised to create ROIs.